continuouspipe/continuouspipe/documentation/content/guides/drupal.md

 ### Rebuild the Remote Environment
 To rebuild the remote environment with these changes, commit them to `master` and run `cp-remote build` - this will establish the Production pipeline.
-You can now switch to a branch prefixed with `cpdev` and run `cp-remote build` again to establish the Remote Pipeline.
+You can now switch to a branch prefixed with `cpdev` and run `cp-remote build` again to establish the Remote pipeline.
 You will then see the two new pipelines on the overview page in the ContinuousPipe console.

 ### Start Development
 To start development run:

 `cp-remote watch`

 You can now make changes and they will be synced to the remote environment where you should be able to see the result.

 ### Configuration Management in Drupal 8
 The main workflow adjustment you will have to make for Drupal 8 remote development is using `cp-watch` to sync your changes.
 For example, if you want to make a change to configuration, take the following steps:

 1. Make the change in the UI of the remote environment.
 2. Export as a feature or using Configuration Export
 3. `cp-remote fetch` will rsync the files from the container back to your local machine
 4. Commit the changes in Git

-If you are doing custom development, any change you make will immediately be on the container as soon as you save via `cp-watch` (including deletion)
+If you are doing custom development, any change you make will immediately be on the container as soon as you save via `cp-watch` (including deletion).

 ### Drush and Drupal Console